codux-demos/blueprint-playground/README.md

 ### Take it for a Spin

-This repo provides an interactive playground for the [Bluprint.js](https://blueprintjs.com), React-based UI toolkit.
+This project provides an interactive playground for the [Bluprint.js](https://blueprintjs.com), React-based UI toolkit.
 It's a great way to explore how the library and Codux work.

+This project was bootstrapped with [`create-react-app`](https://github.com/facebook/create-react-app).

 -   Learn how to edit, render and compose apps that make use of [@blueprintjs](https://blueprintjs.com/docs) components.
 -   Create **`React`**-based components with **`TypeScript`**, **`SCSS`** and **`CSS Modules`** support.